 Display and enjoy!

 I’ll be sharing all my St. Patrick’s Day decorating ideas next week.
-Meanwhile, you can see how we decorated for St. Patrick’s Day last year by clicking here.
+Meanwhile, you can see how we decorated for St. Patrick’s Day last year here.

 Remember to check out the other ladies’ projects, too for even more St. Patrick’s Day DIY inspiration!